stephengold/Minie/README.md

  + Use very simple collision shapes (such as boxes, capsules, and spheres) wherever possible.
- + Minimize the number of collision objects by merging static objects together and simulating only the most relevant moving objects.
+ + Minimize the number of collision objects by merging static bodies together and simulating only the most relevant moving bodies.
  + Minimize the number of nodes in each soft body.

 ### Scaling the world